 Selecting Syringes and Needles

-Common Types of Needles
+Types of Syringes

 Purchasing Syringes and Needles

-- Viscosity of medication determines needle gauge.
+- The viscosity of the medication determines the needle gauge.

 - Location of the injection determines needle gauge and needle length.